czogran/PROZ-saper/README.md

 # PROZ-MINESWEEPER
-Projesct for a subject PROZ (programowanie zdarzeniowe) It is minesweeper game.
+Project for a subject PROZ (programowanie zdarzeniowe-Event-driven programming) It is minesweeper game.
-User can set width and lenght of a board, amount of mines in a given range.
+User can set width and length of a board, amount of mines in a given range.
 Mines are put on the borad randomly.
 # EXAMPLE
 ## START VIEW